VirtoCommerce/vc-module-mobile-agent/Documentation.md

 Here you can find all the materials from installing VCFMobile to customizing it.

-# I am Dealer installation

-This document includes all items for Virto Commerce system installation and I am Dealer configuration.
-To know more about Virto Commerce system [click here]()

 # Technology Stack
 - Xamarin
 - Virto Commerce platform